britishboyindc/GrantLifecycleApp/README.md

 Grant Lifecycle Application
 =================

-As part of a Force for Change grant from the Salesforce Foundation, Bridge Farm Consulting helped the Center for American Prgoress ot build a new Application to help them manage the grants they receive from Foundations.
+As part of a Force for Change grant from the Salesforce Foundation, Bridge Farm Consulting helped the Center for American Prgoress to build a new application to help them manage the grants they receive from Foundations.
 The code is freely available to Non profits to use and update.

 ToDo:
-Add Description/Commentary to Classes/Components
+*Add Description/Commentary to Classes/Components

 You can install the Unmanaged Package using [this link] (https://login.salesforce.com/packaging/installPackage.apexp?p0=04ti0000000PSsG)

+You'll find lots of documentation about how to use the package in Grant Lifecycle Chatter Group in the [Power of Us Hub](https://powerofus.force.com/_ui/core/chatter/groups/GroupProfilePage?g=0F980000000CncZ)

 To install the code in this repository you can use the tool [Andrew Fawcett](http://andyinthecloud.com/) built using [this link](https://githubsfdeploy.herokuapp.com/app/githubdeploy/britishboyindc/GrantLifecycleApp)